adafieno/open-khipu-repository/reports/PROJECT_PROGRESS_SUMMARY.md

 This document provides a comprehensive summary of completed work on the Khipu Computational Analysis Toolkit, a research fork of the Open Khipu Repository focused on building computational hypothesis-testing infrastructure for Inka khipu research.

-## Project Status: Phases 0-3 Complete ✅
+## Project Status: Phases 0-3 Complete ✅, Phase 4 In Progress 🔄

 ### Phase 0: Reconnaissance ✅ COMPLETE
 **Completed:** December 30, 2025